Why study business at Taylor University?

 Student business organization: Enactus is an organization that seeks to serve communities through entrepreneurial activity.
 The aim of the organization is for students to use business knowledge to promote sustainable communities.
 The student teams create and execute projects to serve that end.

-National conferences and competitions: Stretch yourself by presenting papers and competing with your peers at the Partners Worldwide International Business Conference, Students in Free Enterprise Conference, or Economics Undergraduate Research Conference.
+National conferences and competitions: Stretch yourself by presenting papers and competing with your peers at the Partners Worldwide International Business Conference or Economics Undergraduate Research Conference.

 What study abroad opportunities or off-campus programs are available?

-80% of Taylor University students travel abroad.
-In fact, TU ranks extremely high nationwide in the number of students who have overseas experiences.
+Taylor ranks extremely high nationwide in the number of students who have overseas experiences.
 Specific opportunities include:

 - Short-term trips: Take advantage of unique business study tours and missions trips to Asia, Africa, Europe and Latin America alongside your professors.
 Tour facilities, train entrepreneurs, meet executives, and grapple with the challenges they face.

-- Semester-long study abroad: If you’re an International Business student, plan to spend a semester abroad.
-Otherwise, choose from our semester-long study programs in Lithuania, Ecuador, or Hong Kong.
+- Semester-long study abroad: Choose from our semester-long study programs in Lithuania, Ecuador, or Hong Kong.

-- Business as Missions (BAM) Travel Opportunities: Over the past five years, students have traveled to China, Southeast Asia, West Africa, Nicaragua, Honduras and Ecuador for first-hand involvement in BAM.
+- J-term travel abroad opportunities: Over the past five years, students have traveled to China, Southeast Asia, West Africa, Nicaragua, Honduras and Ecuador for first-hand involvement in global business.

 - Field trips: Join your peers for a rare inside look into several high-profile U.S. companies.